pannous/hieros/docs/Home.md

 Using the conventional Egyptian [alphabet](Alphabet) in its late form, which is preserved to us by comparisons with the derived coptic and demotic languages, as well as comparisons to greek and semitic languages.

-We subscribe to the idea that central words of frequent use and large semantic clusters have a much lower probability of mutating then other words, similar to ultra-conserved genes.
-Especially if they are codefied as those words that had a glyph of their own.

 (The mnemonics can be ignored if knowledge German is absent)

 |letter|glyph|mnemonic|